muesli4/mpd-touch-screen-gui/README.md

 * `make`
 * `make install`

-# State

-I have been using it for a while now and it has been very stable.
-However, I'm currently trying to improve the UI and add IR remote control support for navigation.

 # Contact

 If you find my code useful please let me know.
 I'm also interested in your use case, any suggestions, improvements or criticism.
 Cheers!